-The Corporation's revenues, all other things being equal, are impacted by temperature fluctuations.
+Toronto Hydro's revenues, all other things being equal, are impacted by temperature fluctuations and unexpected weather conditions.
 Revenues would tend to be higher in the first quarter as a result of higher energy consumption for winter heating, and in the third quarter due to air conditioning/cooling.

-The Corporation's revenues are also impacted by fluctuations in electricity prices and the timing and recognition of regulatory decisions.
+Toronto Hydro's revenues are also impacted by fluctuations in electricity prices and the timing and recognition of regulatory decisions and rate orders.